beanb2/intkrige/README.md

 Installation
 ------------

 This is a preliminary version of the intkrige package.
 The final package will include additional user functions and visualization tools designed to simplify and enhance interval-valued spatial data analysis.
-This developmental version of the pacakge can be installed by setting the source file location to the parent folder and running the command
+This developmental version of the package can be installed by setting the source file location to the parent folder and running the command

 ``` r
 devtools::install()